Nexumi/ConsoleBuddy/README.md

 <br>
 Always displays current directory and all files and folders in that directory
 <br>
-cmd, del, start - (Change) Added fuzzy search support
+cd, del, start - (Change) Added fuzzy search support
 <br>
 unzipper - (New) Unzips every zip file in the current directory
 <br><br>